-Driving home this morning from work there was one of those moments of sheer, unadulterated joy when the fields were lit with pale sunshine, the winter sky blue and the feel of the car around me occupied my whole being.
+Driving home, there was one of those moments of sheer, unadulterated joy when the fields were lit with pale sunshine, the sky a clear blue and the feel of the car around me occupied my whole being.
 I can’t think of a better way of putting it.
 It is one of those things for which words seem too small.
 Yet, you could argue, it is only a car… getting on a bit, less than perfect and just a machine.

 It took me a long time to pluck up the courage to learn to drive.
 I had started… had my first lesson… in my late teens just before a drunk driver ploughed into the car in which I was a passenger.
 A fractured skull and a rearranged, reconstructed face left me too afraid of cars to try and drive again.
 The blow to the fragile self-confidence of a teenager was profound and the scarred face itself a major life-lesson it took many years to appreciate for the gift it was.